LSIND/intro-to-python3-analysis/README.md

  - prints number of occurrences for every value in the form of: *temperature : occurrences* sorted by occurrences in ascending order
  - asks a user to input the value interval of temperatures *[a; b]* and prints temperatures and their occurrences sorted by temperature from *a* to *b* in ascending order

-The folder also includes 1tempdata.txt file with a set of temperature data (the monthly high temperatures at Heathrow Airport for 1948 through 2016).
+The folder also includes 1tempdata.txt file with a set of temperature data (the monthly high temperatures at Heathrow Airport 1948 - 2016).

 ## [Plot Currency Rates](https://github.com/LSIND/intro-to-python3-analysis/tree/master/PlotCurrencyRates "PlotCurrencyRates")
 The code (module **readxml**):